npuwth/SimpleSimulator/ISimulator/README.md

   a -- execute all instructions
   h -- help information

+Warn:
-Warn: Need to change main entry in Simulation.cpp according to ELF file!
+1. Change main entry in Simulation.cpp according to ELF file!
 (Use objdump to see where main function starts)

+2. Need RISC-V toolchain to compile testcases (eg. hello.elf).